acute-mountain-sickness-in-spiti-valley

 What is Altitude Sickness?

-We could divide this altitude sickness into 3 different parts i.e., Acute Mountain Sickness in Spiti Valley (AMS), High-Altitude Pulmonary Edema (HAPE) and High-Altitude Cerebral Edema (HACE).
+We could divide this altitude sickness caused by the low oxygen level in Spiti Valley into 3 different parts i.e., Acute Mountain Sickness (AMS), High-Altitude Pulmonary Edema (HAPE) and High-Altitude Cerebral Edema (HACE).

-HAPE is a slightly more serious condition of altitude sickness as it includes shortness of breath, and continuous coughing and may affect your lungs.
-HACE is an even more serious condition of altitude sickness as it affects even walking through simple paths, breathing even during rest, excessive dizziness and even fainting of the person.
-HAPE and HACE are considered to get fatal if not given proper treatment on time.It depends upon how quickly and efficiently your body can handle the change in your surrounding environment.
+HAPE is a slightly more serious condition of Spiti Valley altitude sickness as it includes shortness of breath, and continuous coughing and may affect your lungs.
+HAPE and HACE are considered to get fatal if not given proper treatment on time.
+It depends upon how quickly and efficiently your body can handle the change in your surrounding environment.

 The problem starts after Manali as that is from where the altitude gets increases above a certain level.
 During the gradual increase in altitude, some may feel slight changes in their health conditions and feel dizzy, but the actual problem starts over and after the Rohtang pass.
-On reaching Rohtang pass, the oxygen level in air starts dropping at a quick rate and many people experience problem in breathing.
+On reaching Rohtang pass, the oxygen level in Spiti starts dropping at a quick rate and many people experience problem in breathing.
 From this point, anyone who has serious problems with the dropping air level is advised not to continue after this point.

 Suggested Read: Soul-Satisfying things to do in Spiti Valley Trip!